Last updated on January 3rd, 2019

 Here are a few facts that establish some sort of connection between the two popular U.S. presidents.

-#45.
-Their successors were named Johnson.
-Lincoln’s was Andrew Johnson, Kennedy’s was Lyndon Johsnon.
+45. Their successors were named Johnson.
+Lincoln’s was Andrew Johnson, Kennedy’s was Lyndon Johnson.

 Famous and inspirational quotes by Abraham Lincoln